jrenaud90/TidalPy/Documentation/RadialSolver/1_Calculating_Love_Numbers.md

     # Some problems are more stable if the starting radius is higher in the planet.
 This tends to be the case
     # when degree_l >> 2.
 If set to 0.0, the default, then TidalPy will use Martens (2016) technique to determine
     # a good starting radius depending on the degree_l and the tolerance set in the next variable.
+    # Warning: starting very deep (near the center) at degree_l > 2 can make the surface boundary condition
+    # solve ill conditioned: the solution constants grow enormous and cancel, amplifying integration error and
+    # roundoff into the Love numbers.
+When `warnings=True` (the default), the shooting method measures this
+    # amplification (see `solution.surface_solve_amplification`) and logs a warning when the achievable accuracy
+    # falls below the requested tolerance.
+Prefer the automatic starting radius when that warning appears.

     start_radius_tolerance = 1.0e-5
     # Starting radius tolerance (type: scalar double)